-Since thermal equilibrium is obtained already on the timescale $t{th} \lesssim 10^{-12} {\rm sec}$, and such a state is independent of the initial distribution functions for electrons, positrons and photons, the sufficient condition to obtain an isothermal distribution on a causally disconnected spatial scale $R > ct{th} = 10^{-2} {\rm cm}$ is the request of constancy of the energy density on such a scale as well as, of course, the invariance of the physical laws.
+Since thermal equilibrium is obtained already on the timescale $t{th} \leq 10^{-12}$ sec, and such a state is independent of the initial distribution functions for electrons, positrons and photons, the sufficient condition to obtain an isothermal distribution on a causally disconnected spatial scale $R > ct{th} = 10^{-2}$ cm is the request of constancy of the energy density on such a scale as well as, of course, the invariance of the physical laws.

 To summarize, the evolution of an initially nonequilibrium optically thick electron-positron-photon plasma is considered up to reaching thermal equilibrium.
 Starting from arbitrary initial conditions kinetic equilibrium is obtained from first principles, directly solving the relativistic Boltzmann equations with collisional integrals computed from QED matrix elements.
 The essential role of direct and inverse triple interactions in reaching thermal equilibrium is demonstrated.
 These results can be applied in the theories of the early Universe and of astrophysical sources, where thermal equilibrium is postulated at the very early stages.
-These results can in principle be tested in
+These results can in principle be tested in laboratory experiments in the generation of electron-positron pairs.